dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 We tell it we're using an unsigned int as the element type (you may have noticed earlier that `indices` was of type `uint[]`).
 The most commonly used values are `UnsignedInt` and `UnsignedShort`.
 Some older GPUs only supported `UnsignedShort`, however all modern GPUs can fully support `UnsignedInt`, so this isn't really something you need to worry about anymore.

 The last parameter is a pointer to the starting index of the indices.
-Since we want all the indices, we just set this value to `null`.
-(Equivalent to `(void*) 0`).
+Since we want all the indices, we just set this value to `0`.
+Much like the offset in our vertex attributes, OpenGL expects a `void` pointer, so we must cast this to `void*`.

 And that's it!
 Run your program and you should see a lovely orange rectangle on a blue background.
 Exciting, isn't it...
 Right...?